CMU-18656-F24-T8/ArbitrageGainer/README.md

 the average yearly return of a trading strategy, providing a more extended view of performance of the system.
 REST API endpoint:
 - `POST /annualized_return` - Calculate annualized return

+# Technical Debt

+There are some technical debt still remaining:
+- Naming issue due to lack of communication.
+This means that a lot of the bridges need to be adapted.
+- Namespace inconsistency
+- The performance of a lot of function could be improved.